64th Street

-64th Street: A Detective Story (64番街 A DETECTIVE STORY, 64Bangai A Detective Story) is a 1991 beat 'em up video game developed and published by Jaleco for arcades.
+is a 1992 beat 'em up video game developed by CP.Brain and published by Jaleco for arcades.
+It was released in Japan in March 1992 and in North America the same year.
 The two main characters are private detectives, who fight gangs through six stages to rescue a rich man's daughter who has been kidnapped.

 Plot

 The story starts out in a typical Double Dragon/Final Fight style setting at 64th Street with two protagonists: Rick (Anderson), a calm and intelligent, 35-year-old professional private detective and manager of the detective agency; and Allen (Tombs), a 19-year-old, reformed delinquent trained by Rick, who is "short-tempered and violent when angry".
 At the start of the plot, an evil corporation known as the Legacy organization, kidnapped the daughter of a mid-aged rich man and left him a letter explaining why they kidnapped her.

 Late one night, before Rick and Allen was about to close their office, the mid-aged rich man rushed inside the office while being exhausted.
 He asked for help saving his daughter and gave the letter to Rick and Allen.
 The next day, Allen notices an advertisement in the classifieds with similar sentence structure to the letter left by the kidnappers.
 Allen couldn't understand it so easily, until Rick told him to look cautiously at both, the letter and the ad.
 They soon realised that the writing was actually a secret code, only understood by certain crime lords, so Rick and Allen struggled toward the main base of the Legacy organisation to find the truth and save the kidnapped daughter.
 The setting later takes on a steampunk feel as it goes along, coming to a head in a battle inside a blimp.